PEO vs ASO vs HRO - What is the difference?

 The ASO acronym has been defined using a few different terms, i.e. Administrative Services Only, Administrative Services Outsourcing, or Administrative Services Organization.

-• You are happy with your current benefits and workers' compensation broker.
-A simple definition - under the ASO option, you can retain your current relationships with insurance brokers and insurance carriers while gaining access to experts to manage the insurance administration functions on your behalf.
+• You are happy with your current benefits and workers’ compensation carrier: A simple definition – under the ASO option, you can retain your current relationships with insurance carriers while gaining access to experts to manage the insurance administration functions on your behalf.

 ASO is a strategy that most businesses take.
 When considering an Administrative Services Outsourcing (ASO) solution, your business can reap the benefits of easier management conveniently done for your company’s interest.
 The ASO solution involves many business transaction-based human resources services, including payroll, employee data management, and benefits support.